cadbox1/prawn-stack/README.md

 1. Right-Click on the app database then select Query Tool.

+## Testing

+The tests are currently failing.

 ## Roadmap

-1. Setup the frontend again.

 ### Ideas

 1. Document the inspirations for this project, particularly from the LAMP stack.
+1. Setup integration tests.
 1. Setup a cron to hit an endpoint every 5 minutes.
 This can also act as a monitoring solution.
-1. Setup integration tests.
 1. Clarify node_modules folders, possibly with yarn v2.
 1. Setup a materialized view and a cron to refresh it every 5 minutes.
 1. Set a maximum Lambda concurrency.
 1. Use [serverless-postgres](https://github.com/MatteoGioioso/serverless-pg) for connecting to postgres.
 1. Explain provisioned concurrency.
-1. Use Nextjs for frontend.
-Just the client side part.
 1. Move backend and frontend dev environments into docker.

 ### Done.

+- Setup frontend with nextjs.
 - Setup pageViews in deployed environment.
 - Set the NAT Gateways to 0 after being charged.
 Lucky I had a Budget!
 - Setup pageViews with local postgres database.